guidomarchini/sc_mower/README.md

 # sc_mower

 ## Overview
-This project is a solution to the SEAT:CODE mower control coding challenge.

-It demonstrates a DDD-inspired, modular, and testable architecture using Kotlin and Maven.
+This project demonstrates a DDD-inspired, modular, and testable architecture using Kotlin and Maven.

 The application allows controlling robotic mowers on a rectangular plateau, processing movement instructions and reporting their final positions.